Year 7 Literacy and Numeracy Catch-up Premium

 What is the funding?

-The Literacy and Numeracy Catch-Up Premium provides schools with an additional £500 for each Year 7 pupil who did not achieve at least Level 4 in reading and/or maths at the end of Key Stage 2.
+The Literacy and Numeracy Catch-Up Premium provides schools with an additional funding for each Year 7 student who did not achieve the expected standard in reading and/or maths at the end of Key Stage 2.

-The total funding was £17,000 for a total of 34 students who were below Level 4 in either English or Maths at the end of Key Stage 2.
-One student has since transferred to another school; resulting in 31 students in the Y7 Catch up group at the end of the academic year (2015-16).
+The total funding was £18,866 which equates to approximately 38 students (£500 per student) who were below the expected standard in reading and/or Maths at the end of Key Stage 2.
+Three students are now off roll; resulting in 35 students in the Y7 Catch up group at the end of the academic year (2016-17).

 How was the Y7 Catch up premium spent last year?

 The catch up premium was allocated in the following ways:

 • The employment of intervention tutors to work with students on a 1:1 basis in numeracy and literacy.